 10 Best Subwoofers for Home Use:

 This subwoofer is one of the best values you can get under $300.
-The rigid build quality, high headroom 300W amplifier, and Dynamic Balance driver make this an amazing sounding subwoofer at an an excellent price.
-The wooden finish makes it a great pick for everyone with taste to aesthetics.
+The rigid build quality, high headroom 300W amplifier, and Dynamic Balance driver make this an amazing sounding subwoofer at an excellent price.
+The wooden finish makes it a great pick for everyone who enjoys a solid aesthetic.

 No, it’s not the prettiest subwoofer out there.
 However, the PB-2000 sounds amazing.
 Driven by a 12" woofer and 500 watts RMS, 1,100 watts peak power Sledge STA-500D DSP amplifier, this subwoofer can easily shake the floor.
 An experience that will ensure you that you might the right choice when ordering this masterpiece.

 The look of this model has been fairly divisive in our experience.
 Some people really like the grainy finish, and some simply can not stand it.
 And even if we ignore the finish, the placement of the driver and the front port is hardly the most attractive design.
 If you can get past this, then it’s a very solid choice that delivers a fantastic listening experience across the board.

 It’s hard to go wrong with Yamaha for an affordable, but robust experience.
 This subwoofer is no exception, with a unique side ported design with a cyclone effect to reduce turbulence of low-end venting.
 Some key features like Twisted Flare Port and Advanced YST II are nice to have although you will probably expect a few more.

 Yamaha have omitted two features which we think would have improved this device.
 Firstly, there is nothing in the way of auto signal sensing which while hardly an essential is a good quality of life improvement.
 Secondly, there is no tunable crossover.
 Normally, these would be bigger issues, but the quality of the listening experience makes it hard to worry too much about them.